2101dudu/Proof-of-Work-Blockchain/README.md

 --------
 ```

-If we now compare the hashes from this chain and the previous one, we see they differ starting from the second block.
+If we compare the hashes from this chain and the previous one, we can see that they differ starting from the second block.